beautiful-atoms/beautiful-atoms-docs/docs/source/advanced/hpc.rst

 .. _hpc:

 ==========================================
-Running on HPC using multi-process
+Rendering on HPC using multi-process
 ==========================================

 For a basic use (one node with OpenMP), the installation process of Blender on HPC is the same as on a local Linux computer.
 But you need to load the required modules when running.
 Blender needs OpenGL library.
 In high-performance computing center, there are usually a couple of packages / libraries available.
 These include Mesa (open source implementation of OpenGL) and also libGLU for GPU.